ctz/ctz.github.com/_posts/2020-06-14-rustls-audit.md

 Finally, thanks to the staff at Cure53 for being a pleasure to work with.

+## Highlights

+Some choice quotes:

+> "[..] the team of auditors considered the **general code quality really good** and can attest
+> to a solid impression left consistently by all scope items"

+> "Both from a design point of view as from an implementation
+> perspective the entire scope can be **considered of exceptionally high standard**."

+> "The developer’s intent to provide a high-quality TLS implementation is
+> very clear and **this goal can be considered as achieved successfully**."

+> "Minor recommendations here and there are always possible for any project, but this does
+> not change the fact that there is really not much to improve at rustls.
+Cure53 had the
+> rare pleasure of being **incredibly impressed with the presented software**."

 ## Findings
 There were two informational and two minor-severity findings.
 See [the report][report] for the full details.
 The discussion below reflects my opinion on these issues.